write-the-docs-quorum/quorum-meetups/running-a-tech-check.md

 6. Ask if the speaker would like to leave after the presentation and Q&A or join one of the breakout rooms.

+7. Run through protocol for what to do when a Zoom bomber occurs.
+   - We've only had a Zoom bomber one time, but we want to be prepared in case it happens again.
+   - Here's what we do when we set up the meeting:
+     - We always enable a waiting room so we can screen guests entering in.
+     - We always require a meeting passcode.
+     - We also mute participants upon entry.
+   - We only give screen sharing permissions to the host and co-host.
+Sometimes a Zoom bomber might send you a request for access to share their screen while you are speaking.
+If you see this request, go ahead and stop your presentation and say, "Someone is asking for permission to share my screen."
+   - If I suspect a Zoom bombing is beginning, I will immediately implement security measures that will:
+     - Lock the meeting so that no new people could join.
+     - Turn off everyone’s profile pictures and videos.
+     - Stop all screen sharing, including your presentation.
+(People with host privileges could still screen share after that initial interruption.)
+     - Turn off people’s ability to rename themselves.
+     - Suspends the chat.
+  - When that happens, I'll ask if you are feeling okay to continue.
+It is okay if the answer is no. If you answer yes, I will continue to keep the meeting in lockdown until a significant amount of time has passed.
+I will slowly re-introduce some permissions to the group one at a time.

 7. Do you want to do a dry run of your presentation at all?

 8. Do you have the link to the event?
 Do you need us to send it to you?